rcschaff82/cwp_icecast/README.md

 -Initial Release
-6/16/2020 - Moved Log Directory to local user account TODO List:
+6/16/2020 - Moved Log Directory to local user account
+	  - Issue with PID File creation should be corrected

+TODO List:

 Add User Panel, so users can modify their configuration